Critical Bases

 The language placement exam is only to be used for initial placement.
 Once students are enrolled in a language course, they may not use the exam to place out of the language requirement.
 With the permission of department faculty, a student may retake the placement test after study abroad for the purpose of appropriate placement in an intermediate or advanced course.

 For the modern language requirement to be waived, a student must qualify for a learning disability as defined by the state of North Carolina.
-If the modern language waiver is granted, the student must substitute 101 with an international or intercultural emphasis that has been approved by the Department of Modern Language Studies and 102 with MLS 210: Interdisciplinary Language Studies (this course is taught in English).
+If the modern language waiver is granted, the student must substitute both 101 and 102 with a course with an international or intercultural emphasis that has been approved by the Department of Modern Language Studies.
 Students must contact the coordinator of the Accessibility Resource Center to process the waiver.
-The coordinator of Accessibility Resource Center maintains the list of approved substitute courses for 101.
+The coordinator of the Accessibility Resource Center maintains the list of approved substitute courses for both 101 and 102.
 Substitute courses cannot double-count with other general education requirements.

-International students whose native language is not English, and who completed secondary school in a non-Anglophone country and in a language other than English will be exempt from the modern language requirement.
+International students whose native language is not English, and who completed at least one year of secondary school (9th or 10th grade) in a non-Anglophone country and in a language other than English will be exempt from the modern language requirement.

 Score Suggested Placement